danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

    ![Image0040](Media/image0040.png)

-   For all the ecurity groups associated, click **Add inbound port rule**
+   For all the security groups associated, click **Add inbound port rule**

    Configure the rule using the following information:
    - **Service**: MySQL